Learn sustainable food production working hands-on in the community.

 Program Requirements

-• Complete one 500-level approved course
+• Complete one 500-level approved course (must be HORT or CPSC)

 • Complete two 400-level approved courses (at least 2 credit hours or more)